 - Books by Carlos González, Kiss Me: How to Raise Your Children With Love

 In Germany there are two independent publications that do rigorous testing of products including baby foods, toys, gadgets and so on.
-Shockingly, despite the EU having much tighter restrictions than the US when it comes to environmental safety, these tests routinely uncover concerning amounts of toxins in toys, food and everything else in the products on the German market.
+Sadly, despite the EU having much tighter restrictions than the US when it comes to environmental safety, these tests routinely uncover concerning amounts of toxins in toys, food and everything else in the products on the German market.
 Many manufacturers have had to recall or rework their products as a result.

 - IKEA Klippa soft book